App screenshots are one of the most important assets for app marketplaces like the Google Play Store.

 • Test thoroughly across API levels for consistency in component styling and behavior.

-Familiarity with the underlying OS translates as intuitiveness for users.
 Screenshots portraying 100% custom elements risk undermining discoverability versus native-style UIs.
 So be sure to exemplify your proper integration of standard Android patterns.

-Test on Different Android Versions
+Test on different Android versions

 It’s important to ensure your app screenshots accurately represent the experience on different Android OS versions.
 Some tips for version testing include: